-- At generation time by use of SUBTYPE=1 while configuring IODS0 or IODSX (refer to Section 1 in the DSN/DS HP 3000 to HP 3000 Network Administrator Manual).
+- At generation time by use of SUBTYPE=1 while configuring IODS0 or IODSλ (refer to Section 1 in the DS/3000 HP 3000 to HP 3000 Network Administrator Manual.
 This configured subtype sets the default for the line. - While executing the :DSCONTROL console command.
-A console operator uses the parameter to override the configured line default or to reset to the configured state. - While executing a :DSLINE command in a session or job.
+A console operator uses the parameter to override the contigured line default or to reset to the configured state. - While executing a :DSLINE command in a session or job.
 Use of the :DSLINE parameter allows individual users to control whether or not their data will be compressed, and will override the current line default.

 Compression generally increases throughput by reducing redundancy in the data, which results in a reduction in the number of characters being transmitted over the communications link.
 The compression technique compresses any occurance of three or more consecutive characters.
-The compression takes place in the data only, not in the fixed part or the appendage of the DSN/DS header.
+Compression does not take place in the data only.
+It can occur in the fixed part or the appendage of the DS/3000 header.